Explore the legacy of slavery through Black art

 Historical artifacts from the Indiana Historical Society, the Indiana State Museum, the Indiana Archives and Records Administration, the American Antiquarian Society in Worcester, Massachusetts, and Fisk University in Nashville, Tennessee, are also on display.

 Along with the historical objects, the featured works envision a better future by drawing creatively from histories of enslavement and its legacy.

-To plan your visit, get details on directions, free parking, and more.
+To plan your visit, get details on gallery hours, directions, free parking, and more.